metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Service.md

 Test if required system services are started, if not all services on which target service depends are started before starting requested service and setting it to automatic startup.
-Some services are essential for correct firewall and network functioning, without essential services project code may result in errors hard to debug
+Some services are essential for correct firewall and network functioning, without essential services running code may result in errors hard to debug

 ## EXAMPLES